So many times we come across unhappy people, blaming the others for their failure in life.

 “Blaming the others”

 Let me tell you this story I’ve read somewhere: two brothers who had a drunken, drugs addicted father, evolved completely different in their lives.
 One of them became a respected business man, always honest and helpful, responsible and fair.
 The second one became a drugs junkie, like his father.
+Overcoming addiction was simply impossible for him in that stage.
 When they were asked why did their life take such a pursuit, they both answered: “Well, with such a father, there was the only possible way”.

 Lesson 1: given conditions are not important.
 What we do with them, is.